 In 2004, I became a Tele-Customer Service Representative for the Kaiser Permanente Member Services Call Center in Stockton, CA. I learned about healthcare, health insurance, customer service, and became a part of an awesome work family.
 Over the years, I earned my way onto a lead team.
-I was chosen to work on a department project.
+I participated on a department project.
 I felt confident to apply for a quality assurance position that would have moved me a step up the career ladder.
-The week I was to find out whether I was hired for that position, our Call Center Director announced our department would close the following year.
+However, the week I was supposed to find out whether I was hired for that QA position, our Call Center Director announced our department would close.

 I was completely devastated.

 Although I was completely devastated at the thought of losing my job, I was faced with the opportunity to learn a new career.
 With only my knowledge and experience of Kaiser Permanente medical insurance, I began to transition into the Medical Coding field.